code-with-amitk/Code-examples/System-Design/Scalable/facebook/fb-messenger/README.md

   - *2.* min [Latency](/Scalable/README.md)
 - **[Extended](/Scalable/README.md)**
   - Group chats
-  - Push notifications: Messenger should be able to notify users of new messages when they are offline.
+  - Messenger should be able to notify users of new messages when they are offline.

 > {text < 650 characters} {audio < 1 min/10 MB}   {video < 45min/1 GB}